 The entrance foyer has low ceilings, dim lighting and the sparse interior evokes a cave-like atmosphere.
 Liscannor stone is used for flooring surface throughout.
-Supporting concrete columns and the ceilings are imprinted with the textured stone motif.
+Supporting concrete columns and the ceilings are imprinted with the textured stone motifs.

-Designed for 400,000 visitors, the centre now receives up to four times this number.
 The building is undersized to cope with the volume of visitors at peak times.
 A significant area of the existing visitor centre is underutilised in the exhibition space, thereby putting excessive pressure on the entrance sequence and the restaurant.
 A defined entrance and separate exit would help to mitigate the crowding pressure.